Hotel America: Plot

-Hélène, an anesthetist working in Biarritz, while driving home one night nearly hits a pedestrian.
-The two go for a coffee and end up spending the night in a diner so that she can file a report, but Gilles Tisserand, the pedestrian, has fallen in love with her by the next morning.
-He asks her for a date, and while she accepts, she remains coldly indifferent toward him.
+Hélène, an anesthetist working in Biarritz, is driving home one night and nearly hits a pedestrian, Gilles Tisserand.
+The two go for a coffee and end up spending that night at a diner so that she can file a report, but Gilles has fallen in love with her by the next morning.
+He asks her for a date, and she accepts, but remains indifferent to him.

-Unfulfilled and aimless, Gilles has recently come back from a trip to New York, bringing with him, Bernard, a friend he met there.
-Bernard is an unemployed aspiring musician and would-be serial seducer whose only real occupation is to enjoy the moment and spend time with his steady girlfriend, Colette, a cheerful post office clerk worker.
-Gilles’s mother runs the Hotel de la Gare with his younger sister, Elise.
-This fact makes life uncomplicated for the two friends who live for free at the hotel.
+Unfulfilled and aimless, Gilles has recently come back from a trip to New York, bringing with him a friend he met there, Bernard.
+An unemployed aspiring musician and would-be ladies' man whose only real occupation is to enjoy the moment and spend time with his steady girlfriend, Colette, a cheerful post office clerk.
+The two friends live for free at the Hotel de la Gare, run by Gilles’ mother and his younger sister, Elise.
 Bernard would like to seduce Elise, a heavy reader who never goes out and repeatedly turns him down.

 Keen about his developing relationship with Hélène, Gilles invites her to a restaurant at the local casino with Bernard and Colette.
-The occasion ends up in discord.
-Hélène clearly dislikes Bernard’s attitude and Gilles confronts her.
-Bernard is his friend and Gilles is disappointed with her air of superiority.
-He backs off from the relationship suspecting that she could never really love someone less well off than her.
-Gilles’s disenchantment has the opposite effect on Hélène and she is unable to let him go.
+The occasion ends in discord.
+Hélène clearly dislikes Bernard’s attitude and Gilles confronts her, disappointed with her air of superiority toward his friend.
+He backs off from her, suspecting that she could never really love someone less well off than herself.
+Gilles’ disenchantment has the opposite effect on Hélène and she is unable to let him go.
 Hélène looks for him and they eventually sleep together in his mother's hotel, initiating a serious relationship.

-Gilles finds a job as a tourist guide and paints Hélène beachfront apartment.
-However, her past comes to haunt their relationship.
-She is still mourning the death of her former lover, an architect who drown in Biarritz more than a year ago.
-It was in fact his tragic death that brought her to Biarritz, where she has few friends: Jacqueline the waitress at the cafe by the station where she had her first encounter with Gilles and Rudel, an older surgeon and who like Jacqueline is a frequent gambler at the casino.
-Many years ago Hélène and Rudel were lovers and he introduced her to the architect.
-Hélène has inherited La Salamandre, a big abandoned house outside town, where the architect was planning to live.
-The house is still in disrepair, but after taking Gilles there he insists on leaving the beachfront apartment and move to La Salamandre.
+Gilles finds a job as a tourist guide and paints Hélène's beachfront apartment.
+Her past, however, haunts their relationship.
+She is still mourning the death of her previous lover, an architect who drowned in Biarritz more than a year ago.
+It was his tragic death that brought her to Biarritz, where her few friends include Jacqueline, the waitress at the cafe where she had her first encounter with Gilles; and Rudel, an older surgeon who, like Jacqueline, is a frequent gambler at the casino.
+Many years ago, Hélène and Rudel were lovers and he introduced her to the architect.
+Hélène has inherited La Salamandre, a large abandoned house outside of town, where the architect was planning to live.
+The house is still in disrepair, but after taking Gilles there he insists she leave the beachfront apartment and move to La Salamandre.

-Bernard had an argument with Gilles about Hélène.
-Cruising at night in a park, Bernard encounters Luc, Collette’s gay friend, and coworker, who attempts to pick him up, but he is assaulted by Bernard, as a result.
+Bernard has an argument with Gilles about Hélène.
+Cruising at night in a park, Bernard encounters Luc, Collette’s gay friend and coworker, who attempts to pick him up, but is assaulted by Bernard as a result.
 A subsequent police investigation discovers stolen items in Bernard’s hotel room.
-Bernard is arrested and has to spend some time in jail, to Colette’s dismay.
+Bernard is arrested and sent in jail, to Colette’s dismay.